ucan-wg/spec/README.md

 * `/foo/bar/baz/qux/quux`
 * `/ほげ/ふが`

 Segment structure is important since shorter Commands prove longer paths.
 For example, `/` can be used as a proof of _any_ other Command.
-For example, `/crypto` MAY be used to prove `/crypto/sign` but MUST NOT prove `/stack/pop`.
+For example, `/crypto` MAY be used to prove `/crypto/sign` but MUST NOT prove `/stack/pop` or `/cryptocurrency`.

 ### `/` AKA "Top"